LotusLotus

 Kāśyapa asked the Buddha, "Is the sound-producing drum not the drum?"

-The Buddha told Kāśyapa, "Besides the sound-producing drum, any drum makes sound because of vibrations."
+The Buddha told Kāśyapa, “Besides the sound-producing drum, any drum makes sound to be carried by the wind.”

 Kāśyapa asked the Buddha, "Is the drum a dharma or a non-dharma?"